eccentricdevotion/TARDIS/tardis-commands.md

 _If you have created a TARDIS with an older version of the plugin, you can also use this command to add any missing controls._

 If you run the command `/tardis update` without any further arguments, an interactive clickable chat GUI will be displayed — just click the item in chat that you want to update, and avoid having to run the command multiple times (requires TARDIS v 3.1-beta-1 or higher).

+To see which kind of blocks are updateable for each control, visit the [Update blocks page](update_blocks.html)

 ### /tardis secondary